• ROENFR

 c) within 24 hours from the expiration of the deadline for submitting candidacies, ST will print the ballots according to the model provided in Annex no. 3 – Election of the President with the names of the candidates in alphabetical order, and the list of candidates will be published simultaneously on the CES website;

-d) the ballot is handed by the Secretary General to each member of the Plenary upon entering the room, based on a signature of receipt in a centralizing table prepared by the Technical Secretariat of CES, according to the model provided in Annex no. 4 – Ballot and centralizing table regarding the election of the President;
+d) the ballot is handed by the Secretary General to each member of the Plenary upon entering the room, based on a signature of receipt in a centralized table prepared by the Technical Secretariat of CES, according to the model provided in Annex no. 4 – Ballot and centralized table regarding the election of the President;

-e) the members of the Plenary will express their option on the ballot by circling the name of the candidate, then will insert the ballot into the ballot box located in the Plenary room and will sign the same centralizing table for the submission of the vote;
+e) the members of the Plenary will express their option on the ballot by circling the name of the candidate, then will insert the ballot into the box located in the Plenary room and will sign in the same centralized table the submission of the vote;

-f) the ballot box will be opened, during the same meeting, by a tripartite committee nominated by the Plenary before the counting of the votes begins, composed of 3 members of the Plenary, one from each party;
+f) the ballot box will be opened, during the same meeting, by a tripartite commission nominated by the Plenary before the counting of votes begins, composed of 3 members of the Plenary, one from each party;

-g) the members of the committee will verify the number of votes cast.
-If the number of votes cast exceeds 45, the procedure will be repeated during the same meeting in compliance with the provisions of letters a) – f);
+g) the members of the commission will verify the number of votes cast.
+If the number of votes cast is greater than 45, the procedure will be repeated during the same meeting, respecting the provisions of letters a) – f);

-(2) The procedure from paragraph (1) letter h) will be repeated during the same Plenary meeting until the president is elected.
+(2) The procedure in paragraph (1) letter h) will be repeated during the same Plenary meeting until the president is elected.

 Art.
-50 – The president has, in principle, the following attributions:
+50 – The president has, primarily, the following attributions:

-b) represents CES in the National Tripartite Council for Social Dialogue, established under Law no. 367/2022 on social dialogue, republished, with subsequent amendments and completions;
+b) represents CES in the National Tripartite Council for Social Dialogue, established under Law no. 367/2022 regarding social dialogue, republished, with subsequent amendments and completions;

 c) signs the acts issued by CES;

-d) hires and, if necessary, appoints, according to the law, the staff of the CES apparatus;
+d) hires and, if applicable, appoints, according to the law, the staff of the CES apparatus;

 f) establishes the draft agenda of the meetings of BEx and the meetings of the Plenary;